 Christina is a proud wife, mother, entrepreneur, author and world traveler.

-The novel coronavirus pandemic took the world by a storm.
-Almost all countries panicked, forcing governments to initiate measures aimed at guarding against the spread of the deadly virus.
+The novel coronavirus pandemic took the world by storm.
+Countries across the world panicked, forcing governments to initiate measures aimed at guarding against the spread of the deadly virus.
 While some countries have managed to get back on their feet and resume normal activities, others are still struggling to deal with the virus through lockdowns and social distancing measures.

 The wedding sector was greatly affected by the social distancing measures, which forced many couples to either work with the rules or postpone their weddings to a later date.
 The ban on social gatherings made it even harder for couples to tie the knot.

-The reality is that COVID-19 is not going to last forever, although right now, it may seem like things aren’t going to normalize anytime soon.
-However, there’s always light at the end of the tunnel.
-Couples whose wedding plans were affected will have to find a way of moving on after COVID-19.
+COVID-19 is not going to last forever, although right now, it seems like things aren’t going to normalize anytime soon.
+Couples whose wedding plans were affected will have to find a way of moving forward in the face of COVID-19.
 Here are seven tips for couples who are still looking to get married.

 1. Work on Your Wellbeing